On the Weight Spectrum of Rate-Compatible Polar Codes: Number of minimum-weight codewords in the bit-reversal shortened polar codes

 \section{Number of minimum-weight codewords in the bit-reversal shortened polar codes}

-In this section, we calculate the number of minimum-weight polynomials in the decreasing monomial code $C_S(\MI,Y_i')$ with bit-reversal shortening pattern $Y_i'$.
+In this section, we calculate the number of minimum-weight polynomials in the $r$-$th$ order decreasing monomial code $C_S(\MI,Y_i')$ with bit-reversal shortening pattern $Y_i'$.
 Since shortening does not change the Hamming weight of the codewords, the number of minimum-weight codewords is exactly $\sum_{f\in\MI_r}|T_S(f,Y_i')|$.

 We first propose a framework to calculate the number of minimum-weight codewords in general shortened polar codes.
-This analysis will also be applied to the calculation of Wang-Liu shortened polar codes.
+This analysis will also be applied to Wang-Liu shortened polar codes.

 From Theorem \ref{minweight2016}, the codewords in $T(f)$ can be represented as (\ref{eq:min_weight}).
-When the monomial $g$ is shortened, a codeword $p$ survives if and only if the coefficient of $g$ in $p$ is 0.
+When the monomial $g$ is shortened, a codeword $p$ is valid if and only if the coefficient of $g$ in $p$ is 0.
 This imposes an equation on the relevant coefficients $a_{j,s}$.
-When consider multiple shortened monomials, a system of equations emerges.
+When considering multiple shortened monomials, a system of equations emerges.
 In general, it is challenging to solve such a complicated system.
-Notwithstanding, within the context of bit-reversal shortening, the equation system is indeed solvable.
+Nevertheless, within the context of bit-reversal shortening, the equation system is indeed solvable.

 \begin{example} Assume $N=32$, $f=x_3x_5$, the complete codewords in $T(f)$ are